Bordeaux tramway: Operations

 A particular feature of the new Bordeaux tram network is its ground-level power supply system which is used in the city centre to avoid overhead wires spoiling the view of buildings.
 This was the source of many difficulties and breakdowns when first introduced.
 Improvements since then, however, have increased reliability and the network is now one of Bordeaux's principal plus points, valued not just for enabling the people of the city to get about easily but also for its contribution to the aesthetics of the city and its quality of life.
 The new trams are an essential part of Bordeaux's current tourist redynamization strategy.
 The three lines were extended in 2007 and 2008 to reach several housing estates as well as the suburb of Mérignac.
 The whole system is under video surveillance, with a camera installed inside each vehicle.

 Hours of operation and headways

 Trams operate on all lines from around 4.30am until midnight, seven days a week with later service on Thursdays, Fridays and Saturdays until around 1.30am.
 All stops have panels showing the waiting time until the next tram.
 On Sunday and holiday mornings, trams run every 30/40 minutes until around 1000am then every 20 minutes.
 Weekday and Saturday services operate every 10 – 12 minutes with additional service during 'rush hour' and for special events.
 However, there is no service at all on May 1, Labour Day holiday.

+Fares and ticketing

+Tickets are sold at ticket machines, newsagents, and on the TBM app, and are priced at: